ise8912/Power-BI/IVisual-Introduction.md

 #### What is an IVisual?

-IVisual is an interface that the Power BI visual hosts expect all its visualizations to implement.
+IVisual is an interface that Power BI implements to host all its visualizations.

 #### Life cycle